jaar23/octoque/doc/roadmap.md

 ### version 0.2.0 (current work in progress)

-- protected mode, running without password authentication but accesible only via loopback interface.

-- message properties to handle extra header, such as lifespan of message, service level, etc.
+- persist queue by using append only file.

 - state of queue

 - state of qtopic

 - check state of queue and qtopic before proceed

+- message properties to handle extra header, such as lifespan of message, service level, etc.

+- protected mode, running without password authentication but accesible only via loopback interface.

 - octoque start with file config